gitlabhq/gitlabhq/.gitlab/issue_templates/Security developer workflow.md

 - [ ] Once the MR is ready to be merged, create MRs targetting the last 3 releases, plus the current RC if between the 7th and 22nd of the month.
     - [ ] At this point, it might be easy to squash the commits from the MR into one
     - You can use the script `bin/secpick` instead of the following steps, to help you cherry-picking.
 See the [secpick documentation]
-    - [ ] Create each MR targetting the stable branch `stable-X-Y`, using the "Security Release" merge request template.
+    - [ ] Create each MR targetting the stable branch `X-Y-stable`, using the "Security Release" merge request template.
     - Every merge request will have its own set of TODOs, so make sure to complete those.
 - [ ] Make sure all MRs have a link in the [links section](#links)